shinjiogaki/redqueen_legacy/README.md

 # Redqueen

-A Simple Production Renderer for Educational Purpose
+A Simple Production Renderer for Educational Purpose (Made in Japan)

 ###To give a shot: